FloralMarketResearch.com - - The site for Floral Marketing Research

 The U.S. floral market and floral trade press are currently “a buzz” with discussion about “social media” (e.g. Facebook, Twitter, etc.), and how this relatively new medium may be useful to floral retailers.
 While the claims for social media are far reaching, currently there is scant market data available that attests to the successful outcomes of florist shops that have adopted social media in their business operations.

 In this exclusive reporting, Prince & Prince (P&P) present a 2011 profile of florist adoption of social media in the U.S. overall, and across ten U.S. regions, as well as social media adoption by size of the florist business, and by age of florist shop owner.
-These findings were excerpted from the P&P seminar, “The P&P U.S. Retail Florist Tracking Survey, 2011 Edition” (Prince & Prince, 2011; see Table 1), and provide the floral industry a descriptive profile of social media usage by florist shops in the U.S.
+These findings were excerpted from the P&P seminar, “The P&P U.S. Retail Florist Tracking Survey, 2011 Edition” (Prince & Prince, 2011; see Table 1, "social media" was a service metric), and provide the floral industry a descriptive profile of social media usage by florist shops in the U.S.

 Table 1.
 Seminar Topics Covered in the P&P U.S. Retail Florist Tracking Survey*.